magoo/AuthTables/README.md

 ## Limitations

 - Extra Paranoid users who frequently change hosts and clear cookies (VPN's and Incognito) will frequently appear as credential thiefs
+- Authentications from users victimized by malware require very different approaches, as they will have access to their local machine identification and network
+- AuthTables cannot dictate how you will challenge a user who appears suspicious, but methods outside of true MFA may have their own vulnerabilities.
+For instance, email confirmation may suffer from a shared password with the original victim, allowing an attacker to confirm themselves as a real user.